sharmapraveen91/interview-questions/DSA/dsa.md

 5. **Find all occurrences of a substring in a string.**
    - **Explanation:** Use the Rabin-Karp algorithm or KMP algorithm to find all occurrences of a substring in a given string.

----

-This `.md` file contains a set of **advanced DSA interview questions** categorized by their respective algorithmic techniques.
-You can use this file for practice, preparation, or as a reference.
-Let me know if you'd like to add more questions or make any modifications!